Using Microsoft Defender for Cloud Apps controls in Power BI

 The steps necessary to set session controls are completed in the Azure AD and Defender for Cloud Apps portals.
 In the Azure AD portal, you create a conditional access policy for Power BI, and route sessions used in Power BI through the Defender for Cloud Apps service.

-Defender for Cloud Apps operates using a reverse-proxy architecture, and is integrated with Azure AD conditional access to monitor Power BI user activity in real-time.
-The following steps are provided here to help you understand the process, and detailed step-by-step instructions are provided in the linked content in each of the following steps.
-You can also read this Defender for Cloud Apps article that describes the process in whole.
+Defender for Cloud Apps operates in a reverse-proxy architecture, and is integrated with Azure AD conditional access to monitor Power BI user activity in real-time.
+The following steps are provided to help you understand the process, and detailed step-by-step instructions are provided in the linked content in each of the following steps.
+For a description of the whole process, see Defender for Cloud Apps.

 - Create an Azure AD conditional access test policy

 - Sign into each app using a user scoped to the policy

 - Verify the apps are configured to use access and session controls

 - Enable the app for use in your organization